Measurement compatibility in multiparameter quantum interferometry: Introduction

 Quantum sensing holds promising perspectives for the observation of fragile materials with a reduced footprint~\cite{giovannetti2004quantum,paris2009quantum,demkowicz2015quantum,mauranyapin2022quantum}.
 Optimising the state of the probes and their measurement down to their quantum properties, strategies capable of enhanced precision can be conceived~\cite{caves1981quantum,bollinger1996optimal,branford2019quantum,atkinson2021quantum,pezze2008mach,seshadreesan2011parity,d1995optimized}.
 The actual implementation may then be confronted with further constraints, such as the availability of components, or trade-offs in their performance.
 The presence of undesired effects is almost always unavoidable, and these need to be considered in any realistic sensor~\cite{banaszek2009quantum,maccone2011beauty,dorner2009optimal,demkowicz2009quantum,cable2010parameter,knysh2011scaling,escher2011general,kolodynski2014precision}.
 Embracing a multiparameter setting, in which target and nuisance parameters are estimated at once, has been proposed as a way of making the estimation more robust~\cite{nichols2018multiparameter,crowley2014tradeoff,altorio2015weak,vidrighin2014joint,szczykulska2017reaching,jayakumar2024quantum}.

 This advantage, however, comes at the cost of apportioning the available information content of the probes among the different parameters~\cite{lu2021incorporating,kull2020uncertainty}.
-In fact, optimal measurements pertaining to individual parameters may not commute, preventing their joint optimal estimation.
+In fact, the optimal measurements pertaining to individual parameters may not commute, preventing joint optimal estimation.
+At the preparation level, one needs to consider whether a single probe state exists that is optimal for the estimation of all parameters~\cite{albarelli2022probe,hayashi2024finding,ohno2025simultaneous}.
 Therefore, \emph{compatibility} becomes an outstanding aspect in the multiparameter scenario~\cite{ragy2016compatibility}.

-A possible way to capture it demands comparing two information metrics: on the one side, the quantum Fisher information matrix~\cite{helstrom1969quantum,braunstein1994statistical,liu2020quantum}, on the other, Holevo information~\cite{holevo2011probabilistic,hayashi2008asymptotic}.
+A possible way to capture this aspect demands comparing two information metrics: on the one side, the quantum Fisher information matrix~\cite{helstrom1969quantum,braunstein1994statistical,liu2020quantum}, on the other, Holevo information~\cite{holevo2011probabilistic,hayashi2008asymptotic}.
 The former quantifies the achievable variances assuming optimal measurement for each parameter.
 The latter, instead, develops on more sophisticated tools and delivers a bound on the variance that can be attained in principle, by a collective measurement on a large number of probes~\cite{roccia2017entangling,parniak2018beating,conlon2023approaching,hou2018deterministic,yuan2020direct,conlon2023discriminating}.
 The bound from the Fisher information, known as the quantum Cram\'er-Rao bound (QCRB) $C_Q$~\cite{helstrom1967minimum,helstrom1968minimum,yuen1973multiple}, then assumes more relaxed conditions which may never be met in the experiment, hence the Holevo Cram\'er-Rao bound (HCRB) $C_H$ is considered the most relevant scalar bound in this scenario~\cite{hayashi2005asymptotic}.
 Since $C_H$ is at most $2C_Q$~\cite{carollo2019quantumness,tsang2020quantum,demkowicz2020multi}, the quantity $C_H/C_Q$, introduced by Belliardo and Giovannetti, can be taken as an indicator quantifying the intrinsic compatibility of the problem~\cite{belliardo2021incompatibility}.